scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 {% endtab %}
 {% endtabs %}

-Assuming that the `openAndReadAFile` method uses the Java `java.io.*` classes to read a file and doesn’t catch its exceptions, attempting to open and read a file can result in both a `FileNotFoundException` and an `IOException`, and those two exceptions are caught in the `catch` block of this example.
+Assuming that the `openAndReadAFile` method uses the Java `java.io.*` classes to read a file and doesn't catch its exceptions, attempting to open and read a file can result in both a `FileNotFoundException` and an `IOException`, and those two exceptions are caught in the `catch` block of this example.

 [matchable]: {{ site.scala3ref }}/other-new-features/matchable.html